 - Show GPU view updates: Displays any onscreen element drawn with the GPU.

-- Debug GPU overdraw: Overdraw displays color-coding on your device so you can visualize interface elements based on how often they are drawn underneath other elements.
-The visualization shows where an app might be doing more rendering work than necessary, and helps you see where you might be able to reduce rendering overhead.
-For more information, see Debug GPU Overdraw Walkthrough.
+- Debug GPU overdraw: Displays color-coding on your device so you can visualize how how many times the same pixel has been drawn in the same frame.
+The visualization shows where your app might be doing more rendering than necessary.
+For more information, see Visualize GPU overdraw.

 - Debug non-rectangular clip operations: Turns off the clipping area on the canvas to create unusual (non-rectangular) canvas areas.
 Normally, the clipping area prevents drawing anything outside the bounds of the circular clipping area.